 - Measure APTT and PT (consider DTI assay if available)

-- Administer activated charcoal, with sorbitol, if within 2 h of ingestion
+- Consider charcoal, with sorbitol, if within 2 h of ingestion

-- Give Tranexamic acid (TXA) - 1 g intravenously if significant bleeding (TXA infusion guide)
+- Give TXA - 1 g IV if significant bleed (TXA infusion guide)

-- Involve haematology team re Idarucizumab or prothrombin complex concentrates
+- Involve haematology team re Idarucizumab or PCC

-Dabigatran exhibits low protein binding and may be removed by dialysis.
+- Dabigatran - low protein binding - removed by dialysis.

 - BaglinTP et al, on behalf of BCSH.
 Guidelines on oral anticoagulation (warfarin): third edition – 2005 update.
 British Journal of Haematology 2005: 132:277-285